ringo/ringojs.org/site/documentation/stick_jsgi_implementation.md

 <img src="../images/stick-middleware-chain.png" alt="A typical middleware chain" title="" width="344" />

+The according middleware chain for the example is `gzip( etag( cors( route( unhandled()))))`.
+Unhandled is the implicit core of each middleware chain and triggers an error if it's reached.
+This means that requests with no matched route are unhandled by default.

 ### Middleware factory

 A middleware factory is a function that accepts exactly two arguments: